Kindred (novel): The Fight

 In a flashback, Dana remembers how she and Kevin were married.
 Both of their families opposed the marriage due to ethnic bias.
 While Kevin's reactionary sister is prejudiced against African Americans, Dana's uncle abhors the idea of a white man eventually inheriting his property.
 Only Dana's aunt favors the union, as it would mean that her niece's children would have lighter skin.
 Kevin and Dana marry without any family present.

-After eight days of being home recuperating without Kevin, Dana time travels to find Rufus getting beaten up by Isaac Jackson, the enslaved husband of Alice Greenwood.
+After eight days at home recuperating without Kevin, Dana time travels to find Rufus getting beaten by Isaac Jackson, Alice's enslaved husband.
 Dana learns that Rufus had attempted to rape Alice, who was once his childhood friend.
 Dana convinces Isaac not to kill Rufus, and Alice and Isaac run away while Dana gets Rufus home.
-She learns that it has been five years since her last visit and that Kevin has left Maryland.
-Dana nurses Rufus back to health in return for his help delivering letters to Kevin.
+She learns that five years have passed since her last visit and Kevin has left Maryland.
+Dana nurses Rufus back to health in return for his help in delivering letters to Kevin.
 Five days later, Alice and Isaac are caught.

 Isaac is mutilated and sold to traders heading to Mississippi.
 Alice is beaten, savaged by dogs, and enslaved as penalty for helping Isaac escape.
 Rufus, who claims to love Alice, buys her, and orders Dana to nurse her back to health.
 Dana does so with much care.
-When Alice finally recovers, she curses Dana for not letting her die, and is wracked with grief for her lost husband.
+When Alice finally recovers, she curses Dana for not letting her die and is wracked with grief for her lost husband.

-Rufus orders Dana to convince Alice to have sex with him now that she has recovered.
+Rufus orders Dana to convince Alice to have sex with him.
 Dana speaks with Alice, outlining her three options: she can refuse and be whipped and raped; she can acquiesce; or she can try again to run away.
-Injured and terrified by her previous punishment, Alice gives in to Rufus's desire and becomes his concubine.
-While in his bedroom, Alice learns that Rufus did not send Dana's letters to Kevin, and tells Dana.
-Furious that Rufus lied to her, Dana runs away to find Kevin, but is betrayed by a jealous slave, Liza.
-Rufus and Weylin capture her and Weylin whips her brutally.
+Injured and terrified by her previous punishment, Alice gives in to Rufus and becomes his concubine.
+When she learns that Rufus did not send Dana's letters to Kevin, she tells Dana.
+Furious that Rufus lied to her, Dana runs away to find Kevin, but is betrayed by a jealous slave.
+Rufus and Weylin capture Dana and Weylin whips her.

-When Weylin learns that Rufus failed to keep his promise to Dana to send her letters, he writes to Kevin and tells him that Dana is on the plantation.
+When Weylin learns that Rufus failed to keep his promise to Dana to send her letters to Kevin, he writes to Kevin that Dana is on the plantation.
 Kevin comes to retrieve Dana, but Rufus stops them on the road and threatens to shoot them.
 He tells Dana that she can't leave him again.
 The dizziness overcomes Dana and she travels back to 1976, this time with Kevin.